AdamRundolf/Limnic-Engine/.github/README.md

 * PhysX
 * Jolt Physics

-The existing implementation will remain useful while alternatives are investigated.
+The existing implementation remains useful while alternatives are investigated.

 ## Development Philosophy

 Limnic follows several principles:

-### 1. Don't rewrite what already works
+### 1. Build on what already works

-A working system is valuable.
+Existing technology represents valuable engineering work.

+### 2. Replace what doesn't

+Legacy systems are not preserved simply because they are old or familiar.

-### 2. Measure before optimizing
+### 3. Measure before optimizing

-Performance problems should be reproduced and profiled before architectural changes are made.
+Performance problems should be reproduced and investigated before architectural changes are made.

-### 3. Fix tooling before adding complexity
+### 4. Fix tooling before adding unnecessary complexity

-A good development environment makes every later engine feature easier to build.
+A better development environment makes future engine development easier.

-### 4. Replace systems incrementally
+### 5. Replace systems incrementally

-Large engine rewrites are difficult to debug and difficult to learn from.
+Large rewrites can make development difficult to debug and understand.
+Systems should be replaced when there is a clear reason to do so.

+### 6. Compatibility should not dictate architecture

+Supporting an external asset format should not require Limnic to reproduce the engine that created it.

-### 5. Keep the engine understandable
+### 7. Keep the engine understandable

-Limnic is also a learning project.
-Engine code should remain understandable enough that individual systems can be studied, modified, and replaced.
+Limnic is also an engine-development and learning project.
+Individual systems should remain understandable enough to study, modify, and replace.

 ## Status

-**Early development**
+**0.0.1 Pre-Alpha**

-Limnic Engine is currently being developed from the existing D3ModdingKit/dhewm3 foundation.
+Limnic Engine is in early development and is currently being developed from the D3ModdingKit/dhewm3/id Tech 4 foundation.

-The project is not yet intended to be a general-purpose commercial engine.
+The engine is not yet intended to be a finished general-purpose commercial engine.

-The immediate goal is to establish a reliable and efficient development environment and determine how far the id Tech 4 foundation can be modernized.
+Development is currently focused on improving the foundation, tooling, architecture, and workflows needed for future engine development.

 ## License